 Kratom is NOT currently a controlled substance, but on August 31, 2016, the DEA announced its intent to put the main psychoactive constituents in kratom particularly 7-hydroxy mitragynine and mitragynine into Schedule I of the Controlled Substances Act by September 30, 2016.
 This is an initiative that is meant to avoid an imminent hazard to public safety.
 It was later deferred until further notice.
 On October 12, 2016, the DEA finally issued a withdrawal of intent, opening instead a period of comment for the public until December 1, 2016.

 Other examples of drugs that fall under Schedule I include:

 - Kratom Drug Type

 Kratom is unique in that it is both a stimulant and a sedative, with what many users say opiate-like effects as well.
 Whatever effects are felt by the user are largely dose-dependent.
-Kratom at low to moderate doses often (although not all the time) act as a stimulant, while at high doses it will most likely act like a sedative.
+At low to moderate doses often (although not all the time) acts as a stimulant, while at high doses it will most likely act as a sedative.
 Other than the dose, individuals react differently to different drugs, and each individual’s response will be a factor of his/her weight, how much they have eaten recently and their overall physical condition.

 Forms and Routes of Administration

 In Southeast Asia where kratom originated from, it is traditionally consumed in its natural form – fresh or dried leaves either chewed-on or steeped into a tea.
 In the West these days, its form of administration is oral, either making tea from the leaves and drinking it, chewing on the leaves or mixing powdered or crushed leaves with food and drinks.
 Some users smoke kratom leaves using pipes and other gadgets.

 - Kratom Powder – raw or non-extract powder is recommended for new users as they are less potent than the powdered extracts.